mileszim/fly-playbooks/minecraft-server/README.md

 # Minecraft on Fly.io

-For more configuration options, see: https://docker-minecraft-server.readthedocs.io/en/latest/variables/
+For more configuration options, see [the minecraft config](https://docker-minecraft-server.readthedocs.io/en/latest/variables/)

 ## Instructions